 My research focuses on the use of information theory to study formation, maintenance and decline of complex systems.
 Examples are vitrification, protein dynamics, quantum physics and stem cell differentiation.
 This research is part of a long-term goal to build a foundational framework for complex systems involving many areas of mathematics, science, and philosophy of science.
 In a recent book I have developed a taxonomy of complex systems.
 This is relevant for phenomena ranging from physics to biology to social science.
 Current topics are:

 What is a complex system?

+In a forthcoming book I have developed a taxonomy of complex systems in collaboration with James Ladyman.
 This question is still not fully answered.
 Complex systems consist of many elements with many interactions between them.
 Their macroscopic behaviour is largely unpredictable from the elements alone because of feedback and noise.
-Many of the most profound and important theoretical and practical questions in science, medicine and society are now addressed with the ideas and methods of complexity science.
+Early aspects of this work are published in the European Journal of Philosophy of Science.

 Entropy landscape of stem cells